NasimAbdollahi/NodeCoder/README.md

 ```
 >>> generate_graph_data.main(TAX_ID='9606', PROTEOME_ID='UP000005640', threshold_dist=5, cross_validation_fold_number=5)
 ```
+Note that for cross-validation setting, separate graphs are created for each fold.

 #### 🧠 Train NodeCoder
 To train NodeCoder's graph-based model, user can use `train.py` module.